uniquebeing-base-eth/cloudflare-starter-pack/README.md

+The onboarding isn’t fully responsive on some mobile devices.
+On smaller screens, the onboarding card is being cut off, leaving large empty spaces and preventing users from seeing the full content.

+Please make the onboarding fully mobile responsive across all screen sizes and aspect ratios.

+Specifically:
+	•	Scale the onboarding card dynamically based on the viewport instead of using fixed heights or widths.
+	•	Ensure the entire onboarding screen fits within the visible area without being cropped.
+	•	Maintain consistent padding and margins on all devices.
+	•	Make images responsive using object-fit: contain where appropriate so they never overflow their container.
+	•	Ensure text, progress indicators (1/4), buttons, and images always remain visible.
+	•	Test on small Android devices, large Android devices, iPhones (including older models), tablets, and Farcaster’s in-app browser.
+	•	Avoid horizontal scrolling and large empty spaces.
+	•	Use responsive units (%, vw, vh, rem) instead of fixed pixel values wherever possible.

+The onboarding should look polished and centered on every device, with no clipping or overflow.
+It should provide the same experience regardless of screen size.

 # Shreds

 Shreds is a MiniPay-native discovery experience built on Celo, where users slash open digital packs to discover stablecoin rewards, collectible cards, and educational facts about the Celo ecosystem.